 Evictions don’t typically show up on credit reports from the three major credit reporting agencies—TransUnion®, Experian® and Equifax®—but your credit could be impacted by the circumstances related to your eviction.
 If you were evicted because you didn’t pay your rent and have a collection account open, your credit reports will likely have a derogatory mark for the collection item.
 Should you be evicted for other reasons, such as a violation of the lease rules, your credit shouldn’t be affected.

-An eviction shouldn’t make it more difficult to obtain financing for a loan, but it could make it harder to obtain a new lease on a rental property.
-This is because landlords use the public record database to determine if you’ve been evicted in the past.
-If an eviction does show up on your credit reports, it can stay there for up to seven years.
+An eviction shouldn’t make obtaining financing for a loan more difficult, but it could make it harder to obtain a new lease on a rental property.
+This is because many landlords use the public record database to determine if you’ve been evicted in the past.
 If a legal case was brought to evict you, that could be accessible via court records indefinitely.

 Rent payments aren’t automatically reported to the three major credit reporting agencies.
 You can, however, use on-time rent payments to boost your credit if you enroll in alternative credit reporting programs.
 You can talk to your landlord about this, or some paid services allow you to link your bank accounts to record each payment you make toward rent, utilities and cell phone providers.
 These services sometimes also track your ability to save money wisely by monitoring your contributions to your savings account.